With Latest Nativist Rhetoric, Trump Takes America Back To Where It Came From

 Although three of the four women were born in the United States, the president said they should all "go back" where they came from.
 That phrase has echoed down generations of nativist discourse as successive waves of newcomers have been targeted by individuals, groups and even whole political parties.

 At times, the motivations have been economic, focusing on competition for jobs and such social goods as housing or welfare programs.
-But there has also been a recurrent theme of cultural difference – an emphasis on characteristics of religion or language that identify new arrivals as "the other."
+But there has also been a recurrent theme of cultural differences – an emphasis on characteristics of religion or language that identify new arrivals as "the other."

-Anti-immigration sentiments emerged in force in the 1830s, when U.S. citizens descended primarily from English and Scottish settlers bridled at the influx of Irish.
+Anti-immigration sentiments emerged in force starting in the 1830s, when U.S. citizens descended primarily from English and Scottish settlers bridled at the influx of Irish.
 Most of the arriving Irish were Catholic, prompting a hostile reaction among some Protestants that led to deadly riots in Pennsylvania and Massachusetts.
 The persistence of such prejudice made "No Irish Need Apply" one of the most iconic signs in the national memory.

 After the Irish, the hostile reaction extended to a surge of new arrivals in the 1840s from Germany, again largely Catholic.
 In ethnic terms, the Irish and Germans were akin to other colonial Americans (and to immigrants arriving from Scandinavia).
-But they were viewed as different, clannish and hard to assimilate – not just competing for jobs but threatening the social, cultural and political order.
+But they were viewed as different, clannish and hard to assimilate.
+They were seen as not just competing for jobs but as threatening the social, cultural and political order.

-They were pilloried as susceptible to criminality, drunkenness and also as loyal to the foreign power of the pope in Rome.
+They were pilloried as susceptible to criminality and drunkenness and seen as loyal to the foreign power of the pope in Rome.

 In the 1840s and 1850s, political parties formed in the U.S. to oppose the permissive immigration policies of the time.
-Some of these parties embraced the term "Native American," spawning the label "nativist" that has stuck to succeeding generations of immigration opponents ever since.
+Some of these parties embraced the term "Native American," spawning the label "nativist" that has stuck to succeeding generations of immigration opponents.

-Perhaps the best known of these was the American Party, which began as a semi-secret society ("The Order of the Star Spangled Banner"), the members of which were told to deny any knowledge of it.
+Perhaps the best known of these was the American Party, which began as a semi-secret society ("The Order of the Star Spangled Banner"), with members being told to deny any knowledge of it.

 When they claimed to "know nothing" of the group, they were pilloried as the "Know Nothing" party – a name that would long survive the entity itself.
-The party railed against the new arrivals as an economic, social and cultural threat – bringing crime, disease, social unrest and the prospect of political takeover at the local level.
+The party railed against the new arrivals as an economic, social and cultural threat that was bringing crime, disease, social unrest and the prospect of political takeover at the local level.

 The Know Nothings had attracted scores of members of the U.S. Congress at the height of their influence in the mid-1850s, stepping into the vacuum left by the collapse of the Whigs.

 In 1856, they nominated Millard Fillmore, a former president and former Whig, as their national candidate.
-Fillmore got 21 percent of the popular vote but only a handful of Electoral College votes, as many of the Know Nothings crossed over to vote for John Fremont, the first nominee of the fledgling Republican Party.
+Fillmore got 21% of the popular vote but only a handful of Electoral College votes, as many of the Know Nothings crossed over to vote for John Fremont, the first nominee of the fledgling Republican Party.

 The 1860s brought the Civil War and a desperate need for soldiers, leading to greater acceptance of new arrivals who were willing to join the Union Army.
 In the years that followed, some immigrants found acceptance as veterans, others made their way west to farm the interior or work in its burgeoning cities.

 The Know Nothings were not an organized force again after the Civil War, but resistance to immigration never left the national conversation.
 The importation of Asians to work on the Western railroads and harvests introduced another enduring chapter of American nativism.
-The Chinese Exclusion Act of 1882 was the first legislation to set limits on immigrants by nation of origin.
+The Chinese Exclusion Act of 1882 was the first legislation to restrict immigration based on nation of origin.
 Some of the jobs denied to Chinese workers were soon filled by Mexicans.

 Toward the end of the 1800s, the flow of immigrants from Europe swelled again and changed in its origin.
 The new arrivals now hailed from Eastern and Southern Europe, as well as from countries that had been sending opportunity seekers across the Atlantic for generations.

-The proportion of U.S. residents who were foreign born hit 13.5% in the census report of 1911, the highest it had ever been and a level not reached again until the present decade.
+The proportion of U.S. residents who were foreign-born hit 13.5% in the census report of 1911, the highest it had ever been and a level not reached again until the present decade.

-When the First World War ended, anti-immigration sentiment reached a new level of intensity as it swept much of the country, helping to fuel a resurgence of the Ku Klux Klan among other extremist groups.
+When the World War I ended, anti-immigration sentiment reached a new level of intensity as it swept much of the country, helping to fuel a resurgence of the Ku Klux Klan among other extremist groups.

 An old association of immigration and urbanization was renewed when the census of 1920 showed immigrants had helped shift the center of U.S. population from rural areas to cities and big towns.
-Congress, dominated by members from rural, traditional parts of the country, simply refused to re-apportion its seats and redraw election districts to reflect the new numbers.
+Congress, dominated by members from rural, traditional parts of the country, simply refused to reapportion its seats and redraw election districts to reflect the new numbers.

 That refusal lasted through four biennial election cycles, during which time Congress also passed an emergency ceiling on annual immigration levels and then lowered that by half again in the Immigration Act of 1924.
 That law set quotas by country of origin and explicitly preferred Northern Europeans over all others.